zpb4/Synthetic-Forecast-v2-FIRO-DISES/README.md

    - synthetic generation function used by the optimization procedure.

 ### 3. Generation
+Note: Must specify the 'loc' variable for the overall location and the 'keysite_name' variable for the site used to condition the kNN sampling.
+Other user defined parameters are set to the default used in the study, including '5fold-test' for the fully out-of-sample 5-fold procedure
 The user needs to run the following scripts in this order for the model to produce the synthetic forecasts. _Note that the ./src/create_synthetic_forecasts.R script calls the function ./src/syn_gen.R, which holds the actual synthetic forecast model_:
 1) ./src/create_synthetic_forecasts.R
 2) ./src/syn_gen.R

 The output of the first two steps is an R array that is saved as an R data structure file (.rds).
 In order to further post-process data for transfer to other models, languages, etc, there are two output options:

+4) ./src/5fold-val_collate.R
+   - combines the folds to a single array for the 5-fold generation schemes ('5fold', '5fold-test')
 3) ./src/data_writeout.R
    - writes individual .csv files in the same format as the input HEFS .csv files for each generated sample
 4) ./src/data_writeout_ncdf.R